Mike's Student Advising Page for

 1. Review your degree requirements (see link above).

 2. Use the Major Academic Plan (MAP) as a guide for planning your classes.
+NOTE: Do this using Smart Planner, see link in your student center.

 4. Sign up for your G.E. first, but allow for at least one or two Ag classes per semester.
 Getting the G.E. out of the way is important, but taking a Ag class will keep you in contact with students and faculty in your major.